-The IRS requires any person or company who makes certain types of payments to report them on a 1099-MISC to the recipient and the IRS.
+The IRS requires any person or company that makes certain types of payments to report them on a 1099-MISC to the recipient and the IRS.
 This informational form covers a wide range of payments you receive, such as rent, royalties, prizes and awards and substitute payments in lieu of dividends.
-However, the more common use of the form is to report your earnings when you work as an independent contractor, such as a freelance writer.
+However, the most common use of the form is to report your earnings when you work as an independent contractor, such as a freelance writer.

 Information on the 1099-MISC

 A 1099-MISC form serves a similar purpose to an independent contractor as a W-2 does for to an employee.
 The form reports the total amount of payments you receive from a single person or entity during the year that you provide services to.
-It includes some of your personal information such as name, address and either Social Security number or employer identification number.
+It includes some of your personal information such as name, address and either your Social Security number or employer identification number.
 Most importantly, it will classify each type of payment in separate boxes on the form depending on the reason for your payment.
 Generally, if you receive payment for contract work you do, then your annual earnings will appear as nonemployee compensation.